mgautam07/task/readme.md

 3. Make a folder with name **uploads**
 4. Run **node server.js** to start the node server

+# Make sure to add a mongodb uri in .env file

 ```
     npm install
     cd task